 In booth Orbit and Landscape view you will have the following features for improved, faster workflows.

-On the right top corner, you will notice a button set labelled with your 6 group names.
-Click on one of these groups to focus on its channels’ spatial mixing: The instrument icons of the other groups become smaller and gray so your view is cleared up.
+In the top right corner, a list of buttons for each group is shown.
+Click on one of these groups to focus on its channels’ spatial mixing: The instrument icons of the other groups become smaller and grayed out so your view is cleared up.
 To go back to view all instrument icons, click on the activated Group button again to deactivate the Group Focus.

 Solo-Link Focus – See only what you hear